Melco N100 Media Server – HiFi Review

 One of the more impressive features of this Melco N100 is the option to install SongKong which is a metadata editor.
 This is particularly interesting to someone like me who has a Naim UnitiServe in my house and I have all of my CDs ripped onto it as WAV files, bit-perfect.
 However one of the issues with these WAVs is that the metadata is not stored correctly and is not easy to transfer to another system.
 However, SongKong is the answer.

-SongKong for Melco works best with MinimServer, which is pretty easy to set-up as described above.
+SongKong for Melco works best with MinimServer, which is pretty easy to set up, as described above.
 SongKong is still effective with Twonky.
-SongKong for Melco is available here and is £50.
-There is an annual update package.
+It is available here for £50, and there is an annual update package.

-I ran SongKong through my CD collection using the SongKong online site by simply going into the IP address of the Melco and linking to the website.
-Then there were a couple of licence keys and I was away.
-I simply ran my entire collection through the site and I was done in 1 hour, 14 minutes and 24 seconds, brilliant.
-I only have to do this once too, so once I’m set-up, I’m good.
+I ran SongKong through my CD collection using the SongKong online site by going into Melco’s IP address and linking to the website.
+Then, there were a couple of license keys, and I was away.
+I simply ran my entire collection through the site, and I was done in 1 hour, 14 minutes, and 24 seconds—brilliant.
+I only have to do this once, too, so once I’m set up, I’m good.

 MinimServer UPnP